CommonAccord/CmaccDoc_Form-Agt/FR-v0.md

 Note=This file is presented in roughly the order in which the page is built.
-The "Model.Root" expands into the list of the divisions of the document, the divisions expand into sections, etc.
+The "Model.Root" expands into the list of the divisions of the document, the divisions expand into sections, etc.  See also the notes to http://github.com/CommonAccord/Form-Agt/US-v0.md.

+Note=We use a French defined term, but a US name for the parameter.
+That improves some interchangeability, but at some cost.
+It is possible to make translations tables - or a notion that there is a universal and cascading localizations.

 Head.EffectiveDate.sec={_Date_Effective}: {EffectiveDate.YMD}

 Among.Ti/2=Entre :